 The Town has recommended conditions of subdivision approval requiring notifications in accordance with Section 165 of the Planning and Development Act 2005 to be registered on the future Certificate of Title to advise prospective purchasers of these factors affecting the land.
-It is expected that the WAPC will impose conditions accordingly.
+It is expected that the WAPC will approve the application in the near future.
+It would then be open to the Town to implement either approval; that is, either create a single, consolidated lot or create two separate lots.